 Reasons for Underpricing

-Following are some of the theories that explain why a company end up setting a price lower than the market price and why will underpricing persist in the market?.
+Following are some of the theories that explain why a company ends up setting a price lower than the market price and why will underpricing persist in the market?.
 Just try to understand who all can benefit from IPO Underpricing?

 Information Asymmetry Theory

 This theory says that most of the investors don’t have access to adequate information on the IPO.
 Moreover, such investors don’t care and understand the quality of the IPO as well.
 Their only concern is affordability.
-Meaning, they want to invest in the IPO that they can afford and the one that could give them good returns as well.
+Meaning, they want to invest in the IPO that they can afford and the one that could give them good returns.
 Thus, to attract such investors, companies underprice their shares.
 This theory assumes that there are more uninformed investors than informed ones.

 Investment Bank Conflict Theory

 As per this theory, some investment bank encourages companies to keep the IPO price lower.
 The investment banks usually do so when they keep the underwriting fee to a minimum.
-Thus, a lower price per share helps them to compensate for the lower underwriting fee.
+Thus, a lower price per share helps them compensate for the lower underwriting fee.